The kwbuildproject command runs the integration build analysis and performs the following stages:

 specifies the location where you want to store the project's tables.
 Mandatory option.
 You cannot reuse a tables directory from a previous build unless you also specify one of:

 You must have read and write permissions on this directory.
-Note for Linux: Due to a MySQL limitation, the tables directory path name cannot contain a backslash.

 |--url http://<klocwork_server_host>:<klocwork_server_port>/<server_project>||URL for the project.
 The arguments identify where the project and the Klocwork Server are located.
 Use https:// if a secure Klocwork Server connection has been configured.
 This option synchronizes the configuration, such as checkers, metric and knowledge base settings, located on the server with the specified project.|